-ESL Future Continuous Verb Conjugation
+ESL Future Continuous Conjugation

-be going to + be + -ing
+• be going to + be + -ing.

-Here are some examples using subject + will be + -ing.
+Conjugation of the first version is very easy.
 Only the subject changes.
 "Will be + -ing" stays the same no matter who or what the subject is.

 1. I will be talking.
 I will be walking.
 I will be dancing.
 I will be eating.